GeunjeLEE/imagepullsecrets-manager/README.md

 also, if there is `imagePullSecrets` that does not exist in `config(in helm value)`, it will be deleted

 ## How to use?
-imagePullSecrets-manager is deployed using helm.<br>
+imagepullsecrets-manager is deployed using helm.<br>
-After deployment, imagePullSecrets-manager automatically creates and manages secrets by referring to the `config(in helm value)`.
+After deployment, imagepullsecrets-manager automatically creates and manages secrets by referring to the `config(in helm value)`.

 ### 1. configure

-Edit the helm value(default or create custom value) to manage imagePullSecrets-manager.
+Edit the helm value(default or create custom value) to manage imagepullsecrets-manager.

 in `config`.`secrets` section, add repository credential required to create imagePullSecrets.